kailu7936/elasticSearch_jhipster/README.md

 The `npm run` command will list all of the scripts available to run for this project.

+### ElasticSearch and Kibana Configure
+Download ElasticSearch 5.5 from [elasticSearch_5.5] and also download kibana 5.5 from [kibana_5.5].
+After that extract both zip files. open elasticsearch.yml from config folder and update cluster.name: cluster_name  >same as in application-dev.yml file path.data: /path/directory  >Path to directory where to store the data

+start the elasticsearch server /bin/elasticsearch.bat

 ### Service workers

 Service workers are commented by default, to enable them please uncomment the following code.